Choosing the right doors for food processing facilities

 Along with equipment in the facility, doors are a critical component for Food security, especially in food auditing inspection processes which are typically conducting annually by authorised accredited inspection agents.

 Innovative Hygienic Door Solutions

 Long-term durability and high performance are achieved by specifying the most suitable door materials.
+Doors in food facilities will be one of the most frequently used and touched components so longevity, cleanability and durability are crucial factors.
 When selecting doors, food facilities commonly have four materials to choose from—steel, timber, laminate or hygienic GRP.
 However, in areas where hygiene is important, there is really no comparison between them.
 In every aspect, hygienic GRP doors perform much better than their steel or timber counterparts.

 The construction of steel and timber doors leaves seams and crevices, particularly around vision panels and the top and edges of doors.
 These harbour bacteria and are difficult to clean, creating contamination risks.
 Steel doors also oxidise when exposed to regular cleaning regimes, whereas timber/laminate doors warp, rot and decay when exposed to moisture.